numocash/strat-maker/README.md

 Yikes uses an engine contract that manages the creation and interaction with each pair.
 Contrary to many other exchanges, pairs are not seperate contracts but instead implemented as a library.
 Therefore, the engine smart contract holds the state of all pairs.
 This greatly decreases the cost of creating a new pair and also allows for more efficient multi-hop swaps.

-In the `Engine.sol` contract information about different token pairs is store and retrieved in the internal mapping called `pairs`, which maps a pair identifier computed using token addresses to a `Pairs.Pair` struct.
-This struct contains data related to a specific token pair, such as liquidity, tick information, and position data.
+In the `Engine.sol` contract, information about different token pairs are stored and retrieved in the internal mapping called `pairs`, which maps a pair identifier computed using token addresses to a `Pairs.Pair` struct.
+This struct contains data related to a specific token pair, such as where liquidity is provided and what spread is imposed on that liquidity.

-The `createPair()` function creates a new token pair and initializes it with an initial tick, `tickInitial`.

-The `addLiquidity()` function adds liquidity to a specified pair and updates the corresponding balances.
-It also invokes a callback function defined in the IAddLiquidityCallback interface.
-Similarly, the `removeLiquidity()` function removes liquidity from a pair and transfers the respective token amounts to the specified recipient.

-The `swap()` function allows users to swap tokens between a given pair.
-It calculates the resulting token amounts and performs necessary transfers.
-The function also invokes a callback defined in the ISwapCallback interface.
-The contract also provides functions to retrieve pair information, tick data, and position information for a given pair, owner, tier, and tick.
+The Engine accepts an array of commands and an equal length array of inputs.
+Each command is an action that can be taken on a specific pair, such as `createPair()`, `addLiquidity()`, `removeLiquidity()`, or `swap()`.
+Each input is a bytes array that can be decoded into the inputs to each command.
+In a loop, commands are executed on the specified pair, and the effects are stored for later use.

+After all commands have been executed, the gross outputs are transferred to the specified recipient.
+A callback is called, and after the gross inputs are expected to be received.
+This architecture allows for every command to use flash accounting, where outputs are transferred out first then arbitrary actions can be run before expecting the inputs.

-### Pair (`core/Pair.sol`)
+### Pair (`core/Pairs.sol`)

 Each individual market, described by `token0` and `token1` is an instance of a pair.
 Pairs contains all accounting logic.

 Pairs have several state variables including:

-- `compositions`: Compositions represent the portion of the liquidity that is held in `token1`.
-There is one for each fee tier.
+- `spreads`: Information for each spread.
+This contains composition, which represents the portion of the liquidity that is held in `token1`, as well as the current strike for that specific spread.
-- `tickCurrent`: The current tick for the lowest fee tier.
-- `offset`: How many ticks to the right (positive) or left (negative) is the bound where liquidity is no longer active.
+- `strikes`: Information for each strike.
+Liquidity for each spread is stored.
+Strikes also contains two, singley-linked lists.
+These lists relate adjacent strikes together.
+This is needed because looping to find the next active adjacent strike is infeasible with 2**24 possible strikes.
+- `strikeCurrent`: The last strike that liquidity was traded through.

 Pairs also contain two functions to manage the state variables:

 - `swap()`: Swap from one token to another, routing through the best priced liquidity.
 - `updateLiquidity()`: Either add or remove liquidity from the pair.

-### TickMaps (`core/TickMaps.sol`)
+### BitMaps (`core/BitMaps.sol`)

-TickMaps is a library used in `Pairs.sol`.
-Its purpose is to manage and store information about initialized ticks with each tick being a fixed price on the constant sum curve.
-To do this, information about initialized blocks, words, and ticks is stored in the struct `TickMap`.
-It uses bitmaps and mappings to represent the initialization status at different levels, providing a compact and scalable solution for managing tick-related data.
+BitMaps is a library used in `Pairs.sol`.
+Its purpose is to manage and store information about initialized strikes.
+This is used when inserting a new node into the previously mentioned singley-linked lists in sub-linear time.

 ### Positions (`core/Positions.sol`)

+Positions stores users liquidity positions in yikes.
+Positions implements a standard called `ILRTA`, which supports transferability with and without signatures.

-### Periphery
+### Router (`periphery/Router.sol`)

+A router is used to interact with the Engine.
+Router uses a signature based token transfer scheme, `Permit3`, to pay for the inputs for command sent to the Engine.
+Liquidity positions can also be transferred by signature.
+This makes the router hold no state, including approvals.
+Router can therefore be seamlessly replaced at no cost to users.

 ## Development